Returning To Photography, The Workbook

 Module 2 — Who you are as a photographer

 Here's something I only understood recently.
-The subjects you keep returning to, the light you're drawn to, the moments you choose over others, they're not random.
+The subjects you keep returning to, the light you're drawn to, the moments you choose over others, I don’t believe they’re random.
 I believe your work is a mirror of your internal state.
 What you photograph is a reflection of your desires, your fears, your values.
-Things you're not even conscious of choosing.
+The things you're not even conscious of choosing.

-When I was going through a breakup I was photographing couples.
-When my brother left for Australia I was shooting themes of friendship, coming of age.
+When I was going through a breakup, I was photographing couples.
+When my brother left for Australia, I was shooting themes of friendship and coming of age.
 But the funny thing is, I didn't realise it until I looked back.
 Your camera has been telling you something this whole time.
 This module helps you hear it.

 Includes the Archive Audit, the Emotion Audit, and the Camera as Armour exercise, probably the most uncomfortable and most useful thing in this workbook.